 Preventive maintenance operations and schedules are listed in Tables 2-1 thru 2-3.
-The schedules are based on a normal computer room environment.
-In less-clean environments, more frequent attention should be given to the machine.
+The schedules are based on a normal office type environment and usage.
+Under different environments or usage the requirements could vary.

 READ/WRITE HEAD CONFIGURATION

 Each disk drive contains five read/write heads and one servo head configured as shown in Figure 2-1.
 These heads differ physically from one another depending upon whether they face up or face down and whether they are mounted on the right- or left-hand side of the head mounting block.
 Figure 2-2 shows the four types of heads used and their locations by head position.